ReflectionHLE/ReflectionHLE/README.md

 Based on the README.md file of the original Keen Dreams source code release
 ---------------------------------------------------------------------------

-The original Keen Draems source code release was made possible by a crowdfunding effort.
+The original Keen Dreams source code release was made possible by a crowdfunding effort.
 It is brought to you by Javier M. Chavez and Chuck Naaden with additional support from: